AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: would he visit jurrassic park knowing that there is a 5% chance everyday he's there that the dinosaurs break out and he has to stay for minimum of 3 days?
+If you see this ask President Orton: you have 24 hours where laws don't effect you what are you gonna do, there are no consequences?

-Also tell him this fun fact: Despite being called "Jurassic Park" and having the reputation of being the movie that is all about dinosaurs (and vastly re-popularized them), the creatures only have around fifteen minutes of screen time: nine minutes are Stan Winston's animatronics, and six minutes of it is Industrial Light & Magic CGI.
-This means only around 11% of the film is dedicated to dinosaur scenes. also try to find the ducks hidden arround the building, but dont move them though.
+Also tell him this fun fact: The Code of Ur-Nammu is the oldest known surviving law code.
+It is from Mesopotamia and is written on tablets, in the Sumerian language

 they always remember.